AstonJ/sso_with_discourse/README.md

   sso.user_info #the user information returned by Discourse.

+#About session store

-About session store: please note that you may need to store the sso instance in the session for persistence between requests.
+please note that you may need to store the sso instance in the session for persistence between requests.
 In rails you need to use other session store instead of cookie.